CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Getting to know our algorithm

 \FloatBarrier

-The actual work in CQRRPT is contained in a deterministic function called \code{cqrrpt\_core} (\cref{alg:CQRRPT}).
-We introduce this function and describe its behavior in exact arithmetic over the course of \cref{subsec:determ_analysis,subsec:rank_revealing}.
-Our descriptions prominently feature the concept of \textit{restricted singular values}.
-In our context, the restricted singular values for $\mtx{S}$ on a subspace $L$ are the singular values of any matrix of the form $\mtx{S}\mtx{U}$, where the columns of $\mtx{U}$ give an orthonormal basis for $L$.
-The \textit{restricted condition number} of $\mtx{S}$ on $L$ is simply the ratio of its largest to smallest restricted singular values.
-We address how choices of distribution families affect CQRRPT's probabilistic behavior in \cref{subsec:sketching_in_CQRRPT}.
-This also includes an explanation of how standard results from random matrix theory can be used to bound the restricted singular values of $\mtx{S}$ on $\range(\mtx{M})$, in a way that depends on $\mathscr{F}$ and $\gamma$ but \textit{not} on $\mtx{M}$.
+CQRRPT's core appears in \cref{alg:CQRRPT}.
+We characterize its behavior in \cref{subsec:determ_analysis,subsec:rank_revealing} using the concept of \textit{restricted singular values}.
+The restricted singular values of a $d \times m$ matrix $\mtx{S}$ on a subspace $L \subset \R^m$ are the singular values of $\mtx{S}\mtx{U}$ where $\mtx{U}$ is any orthonormal matrix with range $L$.\footnote{Note that these singular values do not depend on the choice of orthonormal basis.} The \textit{restricted condition number} of $\mtx{S}$ on $L$, denoted $\cond(\mtx{S}|L)$, is the ratio of its largest to smallest restricted singular values.

+\cref{subsec:sketching_in_CQRRPT} explains how the distribution family and sampling factor affect the probabilistic behavior of \cref{alg:CQRRPT_full}.
+By the end of this section, it will be clear that standard results from random matrix theory can be used to probabilistically yet rigorously bound the restricted singular values of $\mtx{S}$ on $\range(\mtx{M})$.
+This will show that there are many ways of using CQRRPT to achieve different trade-offs between speed and reliability.

+\begin{remark} The analysis in this section is conducted in exact arithmetic.
+Such analysis may seem strange in the context of a CholeskyQR algorithm, but it plays a valuable role in plotting the course for our finite-precision analysis. \end{remark}